joomlatools/joomlatools-server/README.md

   </a>
 </p>

-Welcome to the Joomlatools Server codebase, our home-grown **cloud native web publishing platform** that powers all of [joomlatools.com](https://joomlatools.com).
+Welcome to the Joomlatools Server codebase, our home-grown **cloud native development environment** for Joomla and [Joomlatools Pages](https://github.com/joomlatools/joomlatools-pages).

 ### What is Joomlatools Server?

-Joomlatools Server is an application server  that is specially tailored for building and standalone [Joomlatools Pages](https://github.com/joomlatools/joomlatools-pages) sites and apps  and is supported on  macOS, Linux, and Windows (via WSL2).
+Joomlatools Server is Docker container that is specially tailored for developing websites with Joomla and [Joomlatools Pages](https://github.com/joomlatools/joomlatools-pages) and is supported on  macOS, Linux, and Windows (via WSL2).

-It’s both a local/remote development environment and a multi-site web server.
-You can run it locally using Docker Desktop, or remote using Gitpod, or deploy it on any cloud hosting that supports Docker images: [Fly.io](https://fly.io/), [Google App Engine](https://cloud.google.com/appengine), [Google Cloud Run](https://cloud.google.com/run), [Digital Ocean App Plaform](https://www.digitalocean.com/products/app-platform/), [AWS Fargate](https://aws.amazon.com/fargate/), ...
+It offers support for both Joomla 3 and 4 and can be used as a local/remote development environment.
+You can run it locally using Docker Desktop, or remotely using Gitpod.

 ## Getting started

 ### Installation

 Getting started is very easy, first you need to install the source code on your local machine or create a new Git repo (in case you want to use Gitpod).

 #### Via Download